raystack/optimus/docs/docs/getting-started/configuration.md

 # used to connect optimus service
 host: localhost:9100

+# project specification
+project:

+  # name of the Optimus project
+  name: sample_project

+  # project level variables usable in specifications
+  config: {}

+# namespace specification of the jobs and resources
+namespace:

+  # namespace name
+  name: sample_namespace

   jobs:
     # folder where job specifications are stored
     path: "job"

   datastore:
     # optimus is capable of supporting multiple datastores
     type: bigquery
     # path where resource spec for BQ are stored
     path: "bq"
     # backup configurations of a datastore
     backup: {}

-# project variables usable in specifications
+  # namespace level variables usable in specifications
-config:
+  config: {}
-  global:{}
-  local:{}

 # for configuring optimus service locally
 serve: